IRS Data Retrieval Process

 How do I obtain an IRS Federal Tax Return Transcript?

-To request a IRS Federal Tax Return Transcript go to www.irs.gov and use Form 4506-T, or quickly request a transcript by using the “Tools” section on the website and then clicking on “Order a Transcript”, or call 1-800-908-9946.
+To request a IRS Federal Tax Transcript go to www.irs.gov and use Form 4506-T, or go to the “Tools” section on the website and click on “Get Transcript for My Tax Records”, or call 1-800-908-9946.
 A tax transcript will be mailed within 5 to 10 days from the IRS.
-DO NOT submit a Tax Account Transcript or Record of Account to the school because they can not be used for verification purposes.
+Be sure to only request a Tax Return Transcript, NOT an Account Transcript.

 *A tax filer who filed an income tax return other than an IRS form, such as a foreign or Puerto Rican tax form, must use the income information (converted to U.S. dollars) from the lines of the relevant income tax return that corresponds most closely to the income information reported on a U.S. income tax return.